ccoussa717/flask_api/README.md

 <br>
 - Checked for Azure provider
 <br>
-- Terraform gives you the code needed to start using Azure provider, then you run terrform init
+- Terraform gives you the code needed to start using Azure provider, then you run terraform init
 <br>
 - Before you can use Terraform to deploy to Azure, you need to run a couple commands
 <br>
     - az login
     <br>
-    This takes you to an Azure login page for your accout
+    This takes you to an Azure login page for your account
     <br>
     - az extension add --upgrade -n account
     <br>